 Bonds’ impressive resume also includes baseball’s single-season records for home runs (73 in 2001), walks (232 in 2004), intentional walks (120 in 2004), on-base percentage (.609 in 2004) and slugging percentage (.863 in 2001).

-The Giants will retire Bonds' uniform number 25 and celebrate his career on August 11, 2018 when the club hosts the Pittsburgh Pirates.
-Bonds will join an elite group of New York and San Francisco Giants players as the 12th player to receive this honor.
+In 2018, the Giants retired Bonds’ uniform number 25.
+Bonds joined an elite group of New York and San Francisco Giants players as the 12th player to receive this honor.